A sequence is built up with "events".

 You can change the sequence loop by dragging the loop markers or via a right-click the timebar and choose "Set Loop Start" and "Set Loop End".

 You can also change the sequence loop length via right-click on the loop start/end marker -> "Change Loop Length".

-The sequence part start marker defines where the part starts playing the sequence.
+The sequence clip start marker defines where the clip starts playing the sequence.

-This start marker is also automatically used when splitting sequence parts.
+This start marker is also automatically used when splitting sequence clips.

 If there is no explicit start marker then it starts playing at the sequence loop start.